briandfoy/briandfoy.github.io/_posts/2004-12-21-bbedit-8-0-a-developer-s-viewpoint.md

 ## Miscellaneous Oddities

-The BBEdit application installs by moving the application for the distribution disk image to wherever I want to put it.
+The BBEdit application installs by moving the application from the distribution disk image to wherever I want to put it.
 It's a single "file," and the support files show up in "~/Library/Application Support/BBEdit", so I can't run two versions of BBEdit without them stepping on each other.
 That should be of little consequence to anyone other than a reviewer who wants to switch back and forth to look at the differences.
 You may want to save a copy of that directory just in case.

 The BBEdit spell checker is gone.
 It still has spell checking, but it uses the Mac OS X built-in spell checker.
 I gave myself a while to get used to this, but I still think it's a couple of steps backward.
 The BBEdit spell checker was a lot nicer, in my opinion, and I miss it.
 Maybe they'll bring it back if the Mac OS X one doesn't improve.